EricBWang/maps/README.md

-# maps
+# Maps
-Project covering core ideas of Structure and Interpretation of Computer Programs: data types, data abstraction, sequences, dictionaries, and machine learning concepts (K-Means clustering, Least Squares Linear Regression)
+Maps is a project that develops a visualization of restaurant ratings in the Berkeley area by incorporating data types, data abstraction, sequences, dictionaries, and machine learning concepts.
+Berkeley is segmented into regions, where each region is shaded by the predicted rating of the closest restaurant.
+Each restaurant is represented by a dot whose color is determined by the restaurant's location.